 Many times there are also state parks, wildlife preserves, and recreation areas to explore, some of which allow for up close encounters with wildlife.
 We’ll go to museums, like the Twister Museum in Wakita, OK and the UFO Museum in Roswell, NM.
 Sometimes we’ll get the chance to take a guided tour of the National Weather Center headquarters in Norman, OK.
 We’ve raced beach buggies, had mini-golf tournaments, gone caving and taken boat rides.
 We promise to do our best to make every day of your tour fun and memorable, regardless of the weather.
 All entrance fees, tickets, etc. for these attractions will be paid by Weather Adventures and are included in the cost of your tour.

 What’s included in the tour?

 We know it costs a lot for a tour, so we strive to provide you with the best possible experience.
-Included in the cost of your tour are between 8 and 11 days of adventures with 9 to 12 nights, respectively, of accommodations in reputable hotels, travel from the airport to the base hotel (and back again), the costs of operating and maintaining our tour vehicles, proper operating licenses and FULL INSURANCE COVERAGE, complimentary Wi-Fi and bottled water in the van, entrance fees to any attractions or activities on down days, and the expertise of our veteran guides.
-Each guest will also receive a Weather Adventures t-shirt, souvenir mug, writing journal and post card set, plus high-res digital photos of you and your group.
+Included in the cost of your tour are between 5 and 11 days of adventures with 6 to 12 nights, respectively, of accommodations in reputable hotels, travel from the airport to the base hotel (and back again), the costs of operating and maintaining our tour vehicles, proper operating licenses and FULL INSURANCE COVERAGE, complimentary Wi-Fi and bottled water in the van, entrance fees to any attractions or activities on down days, and the expertise of our veteran guides.
+Each guest will also receive a Weather Adventures t-shirt and post card set.

 Not included are travel expenses from your home to the base city (and back again), snacks and meals, souvenirs, and other personal incidentals.